 discover both line and rotational symmetry.”

 Learning about line and rotational symmetry is a great way to visually explore basic math concepts such as equality, measuring, patterns, repeats, and transformations.
-Aligned with the Common Core Math Standard for Geometry, 4.G.3 (line symmetry)
+Aligned with the Common Core State Standard for 4th Grade Geometry: 4.G.3, Line Symmetry

 Grades 1–3.
 32 pp. Full color art.
 Holiday House, 2012.
 ISBN 978-0-8234-2360-6.

-To make it easier for teachers to find my book-related activities, I now have a store on Teachers Pay Teachers.
-My activities for symmetry are free or inexpensive PDFs such as:
+To make it easier for teachers and parents to find my book-related activities, I now have a store on Teachers Pay Teachers.
+My teaching resources for symmetry are free or priced PDFs such as: